Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Methodology

 It is well-known that: the scale of reward value is also a key factor for DRL.
 Accordingly, to adapt the intrinsic reward to a suitable range, we introduce the parameter $\lambda$ to scale $\left\|\mathbf{P}\right\|_{*}$ to the same scale of the $\left\|\mathbf{P}\right\|_{F}$.
 Thus, we can define our intrinsic reward as:

 and the parameter $\lambda$ is set as 0.001 for all experiments.

-\subsubsection{Variational Weighting Mechanism:}
+\subsubsection{Variational Weighting Mechanism}

 In our practical implementations, we find that the early snapshots of the model may be under-fitting, and produce inaccurate predictions.
-The inaccurate predictions will result in large singular values of matrix, which is a perturbation for generating accurate intrinsic rewards.
-However, the standard nuclear-norm treats each singular value by the averaging weight, which leads to suboptimal performance.
-As a result, we propose an adaptive weight of the singular values to avoid excessive influence of underfitting snapshots.
-Here, smaller weight will be assigned to the larger the singular value.
-The weighted nuclear-norm can be formulated as follows:
+The inaccurate predictions will result in large singular values of the matrix, which is a perturbation for generating accurate intrinsic rewards.
+However, the standard nuclear norm treats each singular value by the averaging weight, which leads to suboptimal performance.
+As a result, we propose an adaptive weight of the singular values to avoid the excessive influence of under-fitting snapshots.
+Here, a smaller weight will be assigned to the larger singular value.
+The weighted nuclear norm can be formulated as follows:

 where $w_{i} \geq 0$ is a non-negative weight for $\sigma_{i}$.